Effective date: May 1, 2018

 THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW CAREFULLY.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides standards for how health or medical information should be used and disclosed by healthcare providers, health plans, and other covered entities.
 We provide each of our clients with this information and ask each of our clients to acknowledge receipt of our HIPAA Notice of Privacy Practices for Face It TOGETHER, Inc., which discloses our practices for personal information gathering and dissemination.
-Please note that by using the website (the “Site”), our mobile app (the “App”), or the services provided by Face It TOGETHER, Inc., together with any independent contracted affiliates (together “FIT”, “we”, “our” or “us”), you accept the practices described in this Notice of Privacy Practices.
-If you do not agree to this Notice, please do not use the Site, App, or FIT services.
-IF YOU ARE UNDER 13 YEARS OF AGE, PLEASE DO NOT USE OR ACCESS OUR SITE OR APP.
+Please note that by using the website (the “Site”) or the services provided by Face It TOGETHER, Inc., together with any independent contracted affiliates (together “FIT”, “we”, “our” or “us”), you accept the practices described in this Notice of Privacy Practices.
+If you do not agree to this Notice, please do not use the Site or FIT services.
+IF YOU ARE UNDER 13 YEARS OF AGE, PLEASE DO NOT USE OR ACCESS OUR SITE.

 What Information do we collect from clients and how is it used?